lazylibrarian/LazyLibrarian/README.md

 * Find authors and add them to the database
 * List all books of an author and add them as 'wanted'.
 * LazyLibrarian will search for a nzb-file or a torrent or magnet link for that book
 * If a nzb/torrent/magnet is found it will be sent to a download client or saved in a black hole where your download client can pick it up.
+* Currently supported download clients for usenet are :
+- sabnzbd (versions later than 0.7.x preferred)
+- nzbget
+- synology_downloadstation
-Currently supported download clients are sabnzbd/nzbget for usenet, and deluge/transmission/utorrent/qbittorrent for torrent and magnet downloads
+* Currently supported download clients for torrent and magnets are:
+- deluge
+- transmission
+- utorrent
+- qbittorrent
+- rtorrent
+- synology_downloadstation
 * When processing the downloaded books it will save a cover picture (if available) and save all metadata into metadata.opf next to the bookfile (calibre compatible format)
 * The new theme for the site allows it to be accessed (and usable) from devices with a smaller screen (such as an iPad)
 * AutoAdd feature for book management tools like Calibre which must have books in flattened directory structure, or use calibre to import your books into an existing calibre library